Sereda-Fazen/Protractor_SSL/README.md

 The folder "page" contains all pages which use for writing test cases (loginPage, homePage and profilePage) In these pages use locators and method PageObject

-* steps

-The folder "steps" currently contains one method for making screens

-* screens

-This folder will contain all screens

 Run Tests
 ---------